 Key Takeaways

-- Early check-in and late checkout are usually optional requests, not guaranteed rights.
+- Early check-in and late checkout are usually property-specific requests, not guaranteed rights.

-- Luggage storage, hotel lounges, lobby workspaces, or a day-use room can cost less than paying for extra room time.
+- Luggage storage, a lounge, a lobby workspace, a day-use room, or a shorter extension may cost less than several extra room hours.

 At a Glance